Learn how to set up WhatsApp shopping for your business with our comprehensive guide. Implement and optimize this powerful tool to improve customer...

 Now that we got that sorted…

-There are two key elements to consider before deciding whether you need this solution.
+There are two key elements to consider before deciding whether you need the WhatsApp API Integration.
 They are:

 Some of the industries that are not supported by WhatsApp are: